yochaigal/cairn/resources/monsters/bear-cave.md

 # Bear, Cave

-8 HP, 17 STR, 13 DEX, 8 WIL, claws (d10+d10), bite (d12)
+8 HP, 16 STR, 13 DEX, 8 WIL, claws (d8+d8), bite (d10)

-- Ferocious, 15’ tall carnivorous bears.
-Make their dens in caves.
+- Large, carnivorous bears that den in caves and dark places.
-- Excellent trackers despite their poor eyesight, relying on their keen their sense of smell.
+- Excellent trackers that rely heavily on their keen their sense of smell.
-- **Hug**: On **Critical Damage**, the target loses an additional d6 damage as they are squeezed into a pulp.
+- **Critical Damage**: Target loses an additional d6 damage as they are squeezed into a pulp.